Arik Einstein: Critical acclaim

-In 2009, Haaretz columnist Ariel Hirschfeld wrote: "Arik Einstein's well-known reclusiveness, his ordinariness, his aversity to pomposity and grandiosity, his modest way of belonging to this place – these should not hide from those living here the fact that he is a very great and profound artist, with an acute artistic conscience, perfect and totally unique."
+In 2009, Haaretz columnist Ariel Hirschfeld wrote: "Arik Einstein's well-known reclusiveness, his ordinariness, his aversion to pomposity and grandiosity, his modest way of belonging to this place – these should not hide from those living here the fact that he is a very great and profound artist, with an acute artistic conscience, perfect and totally unique."

 A prominent music critic, Yoav Kutner, described Einstein stating "Arik Einstein is more than the greatest Israeli artist of all time.
 Einstein is the real Israel himself."

 Death

-On 26 November 2013, Einstein died age 74 after a ruptured thoracic aortic aneurysm.
+On 26 November 2013, Einstein, a heavy smoker, died age 74 after a ruptured thoracic aortic aneurysm.
 He arrived at the Tel Aviv Sourasky Medical Center unconscious after he collapsed at his home earlier in the day.
 His hospitalization in the hours leading up to his death was closely monitored and reported by every news network in Israel with all three major news channels broadcasting the developments as "breaking news" for hours.
 At the news of Einstein's death, Israeli Prime Minister Benjamin Netanyahu issued a statement describing his songs as the "soundtrack of Israel."
 President Shimon Peres stated that he was beloved for his voice that "came from the depths" and his songs would "continue playing life and hope" long after him.

 Israel's leading radio station, Galgalatz, played his songs for 48 consecutive hours.
 He was buried in Trumpeldor Cemetery in Tel Aviv.
 Prior to the funeral, his body lay in state in Rabin Square, where thousands gathered to pay their respects.

 Einstein's funeral was attended by tens of thousands of people, including the Prime Minister, Israel's leading artists and musicians, and hundreds of friends and family.
 The burial was led by one of his closest friends, Uri Zohar, a former Israeli film director, actor, and comedian who became a rabbi and with whom Einstein has 17 common grandchildren (two of Einstein's daughters became religious and married Zohar's oldest sons).

 On 7 October 2014, 40,000 people assembled for a concert in his honor, led by his longtime collaborators such as Miki Gavrielov but also including many other of the great artists spanning many decades of Israeli popular music.
 The video of the concert has not been released.